Is Smart Foal safe?

 Stitched in alarms

-Smart Foal attaches to the halter and doesn’t need to be sewn anywhere.
-As such Smart Foal doesn’t incur veterinary fees to be turned on.
+Smart Foal attaches to the halter and doesn’t need to be sewn in.
+As such Smart Foal doesn’t incur veterinary fees.